-- (a) NSW P2.6.2 does not apply to existing services associated with an existing building being relocated. - (b) Compliance is not required with the national BCA provisions of P2.6.2(b) as the sources of energy are regulated under BASIX.
+(a) NSW P2.6.2 does not apply to existing services associated with existing buildings being relocated.

+(b) Compliance is not required with the national BCA provisions of P2.6.2(b) as the sources of energy are regulated under BASIX.